WE HELP LGBTIQ+ YOUTH RECLAIM THEIR PATH

 About Us

-We are Australia's LGBTIQ+ education charity.
-We provide educational scholarships, mentoring and opportunities for young LGBTIQ+ Australians to realise their full potential.
+We are Australia's LGBTQIA+ education charity.
+Our flagship program provides educational scholarships, mentoring and opportunities for young LGBTQIA+ Australians to realise their full potential.

 The Foundation awards multi-year scholarships nationally to students aged between 18 and 26 for fulltime study at public higher education institutions in Australia to achieve educational or vocational qualifications in any profession, trade or the arts.